oxfordindiasociety/ois-website/contents/election.md

 # Election

-**If you have not received this communication through OIS mailing list (indian.society@studentclubs.ox.ac.uk) earlier, please write a mail to IT Officer – Paritosh Mittal (paritosh.mittal@kellogg.ox.ac.uk) with a copy to indian.society@studentclubs.ox.ac.uk to get registered to our mailing list.
+<b>**If you have not received this communication through OIS mailing list (indian.society@studentclubs.ox.ac.uk) earlier, please write a mail to IT Officer – Paritosh Mittal (paritosh.mittal@kellogg.ox.ac.uk) with a copy to indian.society@studentclubs.ox.ac.uk to get registered to our mailing list.
 Apologies for the inconvenience